 At the core of this project is the premise that the goal of securing cyberspace must be grounded in an empirical portrait of actual cyber conflict behavior and security norms.
 This research drew upon published vulnerability data and processed it through a set of scoring rules to identify cyber incidents with potential national security implications.

-As far as INSCT can determine, CyberINS is the only dynamic cyber incidents tool that uses open source data, adds research-driven analytical determinations to existing cyber incident reporting, and makes empirical assessments about cyber events in terms of their national significance.
+As far as INSCT can determine, CyberINS was the only dynamic cyber incidents tool to use open source data, to add research-driven analytical determinations to existing cyber incident reporting, and to make empirical assessments about cyber events in terms of their national significance.

-The overarching research goal of CyberINS is to develop an open-source dataset for cyber incidents to aid interdisciplinary research efforts to describe and understand conflict and security behavior and norm dynamics in cyberspace, with a special emphasis on “incidents of national significance.”
-The purpose of this research is to advance social science cybersecurity inquiry empirically, theoretically, and methodologically and to integrate engineering systems perspectives on securing cyberspace with promising empirical social science methods.
+The overarching research goal of CyberINS was to develop an open-source dataset for cyber incidents to aid interdisciplinary research efforts to describe and understand conflict and security behavior and norm dynamics in cyberspace, with a special emphasis on “incidents of national significance.”
+The purpose of this research advances social science cybersecurity inquiry empirically, theoretically, and methodologically and integrates engineering systems perspectives on securing cyberspace with promising empirical social science methods.

-The research has the following broad, interdependent objectives:
+The research had the following broad, interdependent objectives: